![]() |

 2.4 Polytetrafluoroethylene (PTFE, Teflon, in Russian - Ftoroplast)

-Typical properties of PTFE
+Typical PTFE properties:

 |